fgilio/cache-size/readme.md

 # cache-size

-> Get a [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache)'s size, useful when working with Service Workers
+Get a [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache)'s size in bytes, useful when working with Service Workers.
+\* Take into account that responses of type `opaque` will report a size of 0, more information [here](https://fetch.spec.whatwg.org/#concept-filtered-response-opaque), [here](https://stackoverflow.com/questions/39109789/what-limitations-apply-to-opaque-responses) and [here](https://blog.fullstacktraining.com/what-is-an-opaque-response/).

 ## Install